How to Treat Yellow Stool: Gastroenterologist Explains.

 • Chemotherapy medications.

-• Immunosuppressive medications used in immune-mediated diseases.
+• Immunosuppressive medications are used in immune-mediated diseases.

 CAUTION: don’t stop medications prescribed for your health conditions to avoid yellow stool or diarrhea.
 This may cause serious consequences.